visgl/react-map-gl/docs/api-reference/maplibre/geolocate-control.md

 import * as React from 'react';
 import {useRef, useEffect} from 'react';
 import {Map, GeolocateControl} from 'react-map-gl/maplibre';
-import type maplibregl from 'maplibre-gl';
+import type * as maplibregl from 'maplibre-gl';

 function App() {
   const geoControlRef = useRef<maplibregl.GeolocateControl>();